kirame09/sparkpost-api-documentation/services/metrics.md

 ## Binding Groups List [/metrics/binding-groups{?from,to,timezone,match,limit}]

-**Deprecation Notice:** This endpoint has been deprecated.
-Please use the IP Pools listing endpoint instead.
+<div class="alert alert-warning"><strong>Deprecation Notice</strong>: This endpoint has been deprecated.
+Please use the <a href="metrics.html#metrics-deliverability-metrics-by-ip-pool-get">IP Pools listing endpoint</a> instead.</div>

 ### Bindings Groups List [GET]

 ## Binding Groups List [/metrics/bindings{?from,to,timezone,match,limit}]

-**Deprecation Notice:** This endpoint has been deprecated.
-Please use the Sending IPs listing endpoint instead.
+<div class="alert alert-warning"><strong>Deprecation Notice</strong>: This endpoint has been deprecated.
+Please use the <a href="metrics.html#metrics-deliverability-metrics-by-sending-ip-get">Sending IPs listing endpoint instead.</div>

 ### Bindings List [GET]